Browse Articles

 4. CLR Stored Procedure

-CLR stored procedure is a special type of procedure that is based on the CLR (Common Language Runtime) in .net framework.
-CLR integration of procedure was introduced with SQL Server 2008 and allow for the procedure to be coded in one of .NET languages like C#, Visual Basic and F#.
+CLR stored procedure is a special procedure based on the CLR (Common Language Runtime) in the.net framework.
+CLR integration of procedure was introduced with SQL Server 2008 and allows for the procedure to be coded in one of the .NET languages like C#, Visual Basic, and F#.
 I will discuss the CLR stored procedure later.

 Note